ajbr0wn/whoom/README.md

 All branches and messages are automatically saved in your browser's local storage.
 Reloading the page restores the previous conversation.
-Use the **Reset** button in the interface to clear the stored data or **Export** to download a JSON copy of your chat history.
+Use the **Reset** button in the interface to clear the stored data, **Export** to download a JSON copy of your chat history, or **Import** to load a previously saved file.